jquennev-cmd/VDJ_characterization_pipeline/README.md

   - NOTE: contig_synGenome_generator_v2.py requires manual update for BLAST db file.
 This is on line 14, "blast_db_fi" variable.
 Update if BLAST db file was changed.
   - NOTE: contig_synGenome_generator_v2.py contains static variables for defining intended contig size and size threshold variables, defined on lines 16 and 17.
 Update as needed for your use-case.
   - NOTE: synthetic genome root name is defined in syn_genome_generator.sh as the last variable in the contig_synGenome_generator_v2.py call (currently "newSamples").
 Update as preferred.
 - Outputs a synthetic genome fasta file and a genome annotation (gff) file.

+## Step 5: Align reads to synthetic genome.

+## Optional step: Merging alignments across sample sets

+## Step 6: Quantification of of contig expression and final output tables